huntergps/handbook-docs/Fuse/11 - Importing Assets.md

 		<activity.Activity___6.Rectangle_91___Bitmap_2 ux:Class="ActivityBackground" />
 	</Panel>

-All other assets you want to alias, can just be added to this list.
+All other assets you want to alias can just be added to this list.

 Then you can use this much nicer tag in your actual app code: